airpair/git-powered-collaborative-blogging/post.md

 --

 > *** Our new GitHub powered authoring tools will be officially annouced first week of March.
 We'd love to have your feedback before then.
-Feel free to fork this post to give it run :).
-Jonathon ***
+Feel free to fork this post to give it run.
+Jonathon =) ***

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->

 ## 1 A GitHub-AirPair baby

-`mkdir cat-brace-pencil-mutant`
+`mkdir cat-braces-pencil-mutant`

 Neither this post or its title are intended to be provocative or taboo.
-I'd strongly recommend watching the TED Talk *When Ideas Have Sex*.
-It's the perfect lead in to a mutant idea we call 'Social Authoring' inspired by putting the GitHub API and AirPair's posts section together.
+The title is actually a mutation of the name of my all-time favorite TED Talk - *When Ideas Have Sex* - which explores the concept of ideas coming together and combining to form new evolved ideas.
+Everything following steams from the simple notion of what we came up with integrating the GitHub API and AirPair's Community Posts section.

 TODO *Insert funny pic of octocat-airpair illustration*